LASIK Risks and Complications

 Debris Under the Flap

-You probably won’t find “debris” in a LASIK informed consent.
-But studies have shown the presence of debris under the flap in 100% of eyes after LASIK.
+Studies show debris under the flap in 100% of eyes after LASIK.

 Central Islands

-Cataract after Lasik
+Cataract after LASIK

-Glaucoma, Optic Nerve Damage
+Glaucoma / Optic Nerve

 Regression

-Bladeless LASIK Complications
+Bladeless LASIK

 PRK Complications